 A common myth about virtual banking is that it isn’t as safe as traditional banking.
 In reality, banking online doesn’t necessarily increase the risk of your personal information or your money being stolen.
 Online banks take the same security measures as other banks to protect your data, including using encrypted websites and requiring you to enter a personalized code to access your information.
 As long as you choose a bank that’s insured by the FDIC, you’re covered for losses up to $250,000.

-Downsides of Online Banks
+What Are the Downsides of Online Banks?

 Deposits Can Be a Hassle

-2. Less Personalized Service
+Less Personalized Service

 One of the good things about traditional banking is that it gives you the opportunity to build a personal relationship with the person who handles your cash.
 With an online bank, customer service is typically handled over the phone or online which means you don’t get that face-to-face interaction.
 If you prefer to handle problems with your account with someone who knows your financial background and banking history, you may be better off sticking with your local bank.